flykiller13/falling-sand-cpu/README.md

 - [ ] Add velocity/acceleration to particles
 - [ ] Add more particle types (fire, acid, etc.)
+- [ ] Dirty chunk multithreading

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Vendored dependencies in `third-party/` (Dear ImGui, GLAD) retain their own licenses; GLFW (linked at build time) is distributed under the zlib/libpng license.